 There are a couple of things you should double check in the automatically generated configuration before saving.
 If you are familiar with configuring parsers, then you can easily review these settings in the Parser Configuration Dialog by clicking on the pencil icon.

 First, does the filename pattern makes sense?
 The generated filename pattern will automatically wildcard numbers and symbols which may be detected in the log file name.
 Often, this pattern can be made more generic to match a wider variety of filenames.
 For example, in the screenshot above the name SVR_*.log would likely be sufficient and match a wider variety of files.
+File name patterns should match only the log files which are written in the same log entry format.

 Finally, the automatically generated configuration will attempt to identify the thread and logger columns based on inbuilt heuristics.
 This best effort approach can be problematic and you should review the decisions made by LogViewPlus to ensure they are correct.